bdong-va/bdong-va.github.io/five_tips_about_testable_golang_code.md

 }
 ```

-It looks almost the same, the only difference is instead of `elastic.SearchService`, we passed in an `ElasticRepositoryInterface`.
+It looks almost the same, the only difference is instead of `elastic.SearchService`, we passed in an `SearchServiceInterface`.
 For this example, the compiler would not complain about the object passed in if it has `Aggregation(/* correct type variable here*/)` method. that means we can pass a mock like this into it for testing:

 ```go
 type SearchServiceMock struct {